-Candidates for the EMT-Basic certification must pass the NREMT EMT-Basic cognitive exam.
+Candidates for this certification must pass the NREMT EMT cognitive exam.

-The EMT-Basic test is given via a computer and is a Computer Adaptive Test (i.e., the test is adapted based on the student’s aptitude).
-The number of questions on the EMT-Basic exam will range from 70 to 120 based on the EMT student’s aptitude.
+The EMT test is given via a computer and is a Computer Adaptive Test (i.e., the test is adapted based on the student’s aptitude).
+The number of questions on the EMT exam will range from 70 to 120 based on the EMT student’s aptitude.
 You will be given a maximum of two hours to complete the EMT-Basic exam.

-The EMT-Basic exam will cover all portions of the curriculum, including: EMS Operations, Cardiology, Trauma, Medical, Obstetrics, Pediatrics and Airway and Breathing.
-The EMT-Basic test is heavily focused on fundamentals and operations.
+The EMT exam will cover all portions of the curriculum, including: EMS Operations, Cardiology, Trauma, Medical, Obstetrics, Pediatrics and Airway and Breathing.
+The EMT test is heavily focused on fundamentals and operations.

 EMTs have different duties and responsibilities based on their training and certification.
 An EMT's salary is often different based on their experience, training, and location.
-Typically, most EMTs are certified to one of five levels that are administered by NREMT, the National Registry of Emergency Medical Technicians.
-The five NREMT certifications are: First Responder, EMT-Basic, EMT-Intermediate/85, EMT-Intermediate/99 and Paramedic.
+Typically, most EMTs are certified to one of four levels that are administered by NREMT, the National Registry of Emergency Medical Technicians.
+The four NREMT certifications are: Emergency Medical Responder, EMT, AEMT and Paramedic.
 An effective way to pass your NREMT certification exam is to use free EMT practice tests.